isc-projects/kea/doc/guide/classify.rst

 Using Classes
 =============

-Currently classes can be used for two functions.
-They can supply options to the members of the class and they can be used to choose a subnet from which an address will be assigned to the class member.
+Currently classes can be used for two functions: they can supply options to members of the class, and they can be used to choose a subnet from which an address will be assigned to a class member.

-When supplying options, options defined as part of the class definition are considered "class globals".
+When supplying options, options defined as part of the class definition are considered "class globals."
 They will override any global options that may be defined and in turn will be overridden by any options defined for an individual subnet.

 Classes and Hooks
 =================

-You may use a hook to classify your packets.
-This may be useful if the expression would either be complex or time consuming and be easier or better to write as code.
-Once the hook has added the proper class name to the packet the rest of the classification system will work as normal in choosing a subnet and selecting options.
-For a description of hooks see `??? <#hooks-libraries>`__, for a description on configuring classes see `Configuring Classes <#classification-configuring>`__ and `Configuring Subnets With Class
+Hooks may be used to classify packets.
+This may be useful if the expression would be complex or time-consuming to write, and could be better or more easily written as code.
+Once the hook has added the proper class name to the packet, the rest of the classification system will work as expected in choosing a subnet and selecting options.
+For a description of hooks, see :ref:`hooks-libraries>`__; for information on configuring classes, see :ref:`classification-configuring` and :ref:`classification-subnets`.
-Information <#classification-subnets>`__.

 Debugging Expressions
 =====================

-While you are constructing your classification expressions you may find it useful to enable logging see `??? <#logging>`__ for a more complete description of the logging facility.
+While constructing classification expressions, administrators may find it useful to enable logging; see :ref:`logging` for a more complete description of the logging facility.

-To enable the debug statements in the classification system you will need to set the severity to "DEBUG" and the debug level to at least 55.
+To enable the debug statements in the classification system, the severity must be set to "DEBUG" and the debug level to at least 55.
 The specific loggers are "kea-dhcp4.eval" and "kea-dhcp6.eval".

-In order to understand the logging statements, one must understand a bit about how expressions are evaluated; for a more complete description refer to the design document at https://gitlab.isc.org/isc-projects/kea/wikis/design%20documents.
-In brief there are two structures used during the evaluation of an
+To understand the logging statements, it is essential to understand a bit about how expressions are evaluated; for a more complete description, refer to the design document at https://gitlab.isc.org/isc-projects/kea/wikis/design%20documents.
+In brief, there are two structures used during the evaluation of an
-expression: a list of tokens which represent the expressions and a value stack which represents the values being manipulated.
+expression: a list of tokens which represent the expressions, and a value stack which represents the values being manipulated.

-The list of tokens is created when the configuration file is processed with most expressions and values being converted to a token.
+The list of tokens is created when the configuration file is processed, with most expressions and values being converted to a token.
 The list is organized in reverse Polish notation.
-During execution, the list will be traversed in order.
-As each token is executed it will be able to pop values from the top of the stack and eventually push its result on the top of the stack.
+During execution, the list will be traversed in order; as each token is executed it will be able to pop values from the top of the stack and eventually push its result on the top of the stack.
 Imagine the following expression: